Flight Achievement Program

 Section V -- Procedure -- Attempts for any Level can commence only after the relevant voucher is received.
 A single performance may be used for more than one task on a given voucher but not on more than one voucher.

-Section VI - Thermal Flights -- Timing of a thermal flight begins when the motor is switched off and concludes when the model touches the ground or when the motor is switched back on.
+Section VI - Thermal Flights -- Timing of a thermal flight begins when the motor is switched off and concludes when the model touches the ground.
 Slope lift is not to be used during thermal flights.
 No two thermal flights can occur on any given day.
 No parts may be jettisoned after launch.

 (Participant's score/Winning score) x 100 x (Number of entrants - Participant's position + 1)